ashishtele/ashishtele.github.io/_posts/2021-04-06-Market_mix_modeling_Robyn.md

 ---
 Hi All,

 I am returning with a new post on Marketing Mix Modeling.
 I came across a new release on MMM from Facebook.
-According to FB team, Robyn reduces human bias by means of ridge regression and evolutionary algorithms, aligns with the ground-truth, enables actionable decision making providing a budget allocator and diminishing returns curves, and ensures privacy.
+According to FB team, Robyn reduces human bias using ridge regression and evolutionary algorithms, aligns with the ground truth, enables actionable decision making providing a budget allocator and diminishing returns curves, and ensures privacy.

 <p align="center">
   <img width="650" height="250" src="/images/MMM12.PNG">